odoo/documentation/content/applications/marketing/sms_marketing/essentials/sms_essentials.rst

    :alt: View of the mailing list page in the SMS marketing application.

-To reveal all the possible options in the :guilabel:`Recipients` field, click the field to see all the choices Odoo makes avaialble.
+To reveal all the possible options in the :guilabel:`Recipients` field, click the field to see all the choices Odoo makes available.

 When another field (other than :guilabel:`Mailing List`) is selected, the option to specify that chosen field even further becomes available — either with a default recipient filter equation that